avinashdeshpandey/beergame/README.md

 YOU PLAY AS A RETAILER and you have to INPUT;
-  1) WEEKLY ORDER QUANTITY = in the given input-box and press Enter (you do this 40-times)
+  1) WEEKLY ORDER QUANTITY (Q) = volume (Q) you want to order and press Enter (you do this 40-times) (This order (Q) has arrival-lead time of 1-week, i.e if you order in ith week, it will come after (i+1)th week)
-  2) mean and standard devaiation for your customer demand (you may change this for every week or retain the same values)
+  3) mean and standard devaiation for your customer demand (you may change this for every week or retain the same values)

 Rest of the data is generated randomly